 No matter how much cleaning Gaines does at his house, he says there is one thing that is hard to keep looking clean: grout.
 The dirt and grime that turns your grout nasty colors can be scrubbed out, but it takes a little extra TLC.
 Gaines says he actually enjoys this project and finds it kind of fun because his boys like to join in and help, making it a family affair.

 To clean grout at your home, he recommends wiping the surface with a wet cloth and mixing up a paste of two-parts baking soda and one-part water.
 Scrub it onto the grout surface using an old toothbrush or stiff-bristled brush, then rinse the area with water.
 If your grout lines are stained with mildew or kitchen spills, try spraying a mixture of equal parts vinegar and warm water onto the tile.
 It will foam for a bit, but once it is done, scrub it well.
 After a final rinse, the stains should be gone.

 Seal out the elements

 If you live in a place where heavy rain or snow are always trying to find a way into your house, know that weather can lead to serious issues in your basement or foundation.
 To prevent water damage and leakage stains, inspect masonry on the interior and exterior of your home.
 Fill any defects you find with fast-setting hydraulic cement and clean up the surface.

 Once the surface is clean and dry, apply two coats of KILZ Basement & Masonry Waterproofer.
 This interior and exterior product is formulated for waterproofing basement walls, masonry walls, retaining walls, and cinder and concrete blocks.
-Once the second coat is dry, you're all set for the winter.
+Once the second coat is dry, you are all set for the winter.

 Start your project today

-When it comes to home projects, wintertime doesn't have to mean downtime.
-Start your project season with any of the three ideas listed above and when warmer months roll along, you'll be ready to step out and make your home's exterior as beautiful as your interior.
+When it comes to home projects, wintertime does not have to mean downtime.
+Start your project season with any of the three ideas listed above and when warmer months roll along, you will be ready to step out and make your home’s exterior as beautiful as your interior.